enolive/learning/python/game-of-life/README.md

 # Game of Life

-This kata was done during the GDCR at SWEC17.
+This kata was initially done during the GDCR at SWEC17.
-I finished the implementation using
+I finished the implementation afterwards using
 Python, NoseTest and Behave for the Feature Specifications.

 ## What's hot?